jaimetur/PhotoMigrator/help/09-nextcloud-photos.md

 - **Explanation:**
   - Removes albums whose name matches `<ALBUMS_NAME_PATTERN>`.
   - The remove pattern can be plain text, a wildcard expression (for example `*Temp*` or `Temp*`), or a regular expression.
+  - `-createdFrom, --created-from` and `-createdTo, --created-to` optionally filter by the album directory creation date.
+Both bounds are inclusive; either can be omitted, and `YYYY`, `YYYY-MM`, and `YYYY-MM-DD` are accepted.
   - If `--remove-albums-assets` is set, assets inside removed albums are also removed.
   - If `--preview-album-actions` is set, the matching albums are listed and the tool asks for confirmation before deleting them.
 - **Example of use:**